 When it comes to your holsters and magazine carriers, I suggest checking all the hardware once a month.
 Some may go so far as to recommend using thread locker on all of your hardware.
 For some gear, that’s required; for others, not so much.

 Learn what causes the hardware to come loose first.
-If you do apply a thread locker to your concealed carry gear, go with the lightest bond.
+If you apply a thread locker to your concealed carry gear, go with the lightest bond.
 You don’t want permanence; you want security.

 Big Picture Logistics

 There’s a saying that goes, “Amateurs argue tactics, and professionals argue logistics.”
-Often in my classes, students with niche guns find themselves in a pickle with their gear.
+Often in my classes, students with niche or exotic guns find themselves in a pickle with their gear.
 Other students will go out of their way in an effort to help, but it’s hard to help you when your gear is so far out on the fringe.